 - Reduced immunity because of malnutrition and lack of sleep

-Some people might experience some pattern of binge crash, which is characterized by several continuous days without sleep that are followed by a period of heavy sleep.
+Some people might experience some binge crash pattern, which is characterized by several continuous days without sleep, followed by heavy sleep.

 Rehabilitation for abusing this drug is similar to programs for other substances.
-Treating crystal meth users may require more detox and stabilization than for other drugs because there are more possible physical and psychological side-effects.
+Treating crystal meth users may require more detox and stabilization than other drugs because there are more possible physical and psychological side-effects.
 Good programs focus on the person’s individual issues with group and private therapy sessions.
-The most effective type of therapy for substance abuse is cognitive behavioral therapy (CBT).
-Ideally, the brain trauma caused by using this drug, should be considered and addressed as well.
+The most effective type of therapy for substance abuse is cognitive-behavioral therapy (CBT).
+Ideally, the brain trauma caused by using this drug should be considered and addressed as well.

-Crystal “meth” methamphetamine is a central nerves system stimulant that is used as a recreational drug.
+Crystal “meth” methamphetamine is a central nervous system stimulant that is used as a recreational drug.
 Some of its street names include;

 - Crystal meth